N-kioko/RUTH-NTHENYA-KIOKO/README.md

 - **[CUSTOMER CHURN ANALYSIS](https://github.com/N-kioko/CUSTOMER-CHURN-ANALYSIS/tree/main)** :This project uses predictive models such as logistic regression and decision trees to forecast customer churn

-- **[SMART PHONE PRICE PREDICTION](https://github.com/bourzat/Jumia_Smartphones_Price_Prediction-_Optimizing_Retail_Strategies_through_Data_Analytics)** : The project focuses on Iterative approcah in modelling to create an optimal model in predicting phone prices for customers and retailers.
-Proud to have plates  the scrum master role in this particular project where I have employed my project management skills using [GitProject](https://github.com/users/N-kioko/projects/1/views/1)
+- **[SMART PHONE PRICE PREDICTION](https://github.com/bourzat/Jumia_Smartphones_Price_Prediction-_Optimizing_Retail_Strategies_through_Data_Analytics)** : The project focuses on Iterative approach in modelling to create an optimal model in predicting phone prices for customers and retailers.
+Proud to have been the scrum master in this particular project where I have employed my project management skills using [GitProject](https://github.com/users/N-kioko/projects/1/views/1)

  - **[TWITTER SENTIMENT ANALYSIS](https://github.com/ShamlaA/Phase_4_Project)** :In this project, we  create a machine learning model that classifies the sentiment of tweets into positive, negative, or neutral categories.
 By accurately identifying these sentiments, a company gains important insights into customer opinions, detect possible product concerns, and discover areas for improvement.